 You just have to slowly slip into sleep after carefully adjusting the alarm clock.

 Risks of baggage theft while we sleep dreaming of being Viktor Navorski having dinner with Katherine Zeta Jones?
-Nobody: the system is made to wake us up instantly if someone tries to take away the suitcase.
+Nobody: the system is designed to wake us up instantly if someone tries to take the suitcase away.

 The whole system weighs just over 900 grams, and I'm not saying that I want to stay dozing on the floor, but certainly my back gains in health.